abhishekgahlot/ctci-python/README.md

-# ctci-python
+# Cracking the Coding Interview - python
-Cracking the Coding Interview all questions in Python 2
+## Solutions for "Cracking the Coding Interview v5" in Python 2